Description

 Small dome and crescent: The small green dome and crescent-topped pinnacle are the only significant exterior features that distinguish it as a place of Muslim worship.

-Educational and cultural center: While no longer serving as the primary place of worship for the local Muslim community, it is used for educational purposes and interfaith outreach.
+Educational and cultural center: While no longer serving as the primary place of worship for the local Muslim community, it is use for educational purpose and interfaith outreach.

-Symbol of resilience: The mosque's history, which includes restoration after being sold and falling into disrepair, embodies the perseverance of early Muslim immigrants.
+Symbol of resilience: The mosque's history, which include restorat after being sold.
+And falling into disrepair, embodies the perseverance of early Muslim immigrants.

 Lost archives: A devastating flood in 2008 destroyed many of the mosque's original artifacts, books, and records, making preservation of the remaining site even more crucial.